httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The term "public suffix" is defined in a note in Section 5.3 of {{RFC6265}} as "a domain that is controlled by a public registry", and are also known as "effective top-level domains" (eTLDs).
-For example, `example.com`'s public suffix is `com`.
+For example, `site.example`'s public suffix is `com`.
 User agents SHOULD use an up-to-date public suffix list, such as the one maintained by Mozilla at {{PSL}}.

 An origin's "registered domain" is the origin's host's public suffix plus the label to its left.
-That is, for `https://www.example.com`, the public suffix is `com`, and the registered domain is `example.com`.
+That is, for `https://www.site.example`, the public suffix is `example`, and the registered domain is `site.example`.
 This concept is defined more rigorously in {{PSL}}, and is also known as "effective top-level domain plus one" (eTLD+1).